InVisionApp/go-health/examples/status-listener/README.md

 ### To run example

-Within the project folder `/examples/status_listener`, run `go run dependency.go` on one terminal window, then `go run service.go` in another.
+Within the project folder `/examples/status_listener/dependency`, run `go run dependency.go` on one terminal window, then from within `/examples/status_listener/service`, run `go run service.go` in another.
 You will observe the requests to the dependency, as well as the triggering and recovery of failed health checks.